micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 capturing that workflow effectively.
 Thinking about how to do this now we've built in environments as a first class system.

-The platform offers 3 builtin environments for now; local, dev and platform.
+M3O offers 3 builtin environments; local, dev and platform.

 - **Local** - is Micro running on your local machine
 - **Dev** - is a free development environment in the cloud